 In the meantime, mash or puree the remaining beans with a generous splash of water - until smooth.
 Tear the bread into bite-sized chunks.
 Stir both the beans and bread into the soup.
-Simmer, stirring occasionally, until the bread breaks down and the soup thickens, 20 - 30 minutes.
+Simmer, stirring occasionally, until the bread breaks down and the soup thickens, 20 minutes or so.
 Stir in the salt, taste and add more if needed.
 Stir in the lemon zest.

 Serve immediately, or cool and refrigerate overnight.
 Serve reheated, or "ribollita" meaning reboiled, the next day ladled into bowls.
 Finish each serving with a drizzle of olive oil and some chopped olives.